 THC in Europe

-Legislation on THC levels in the European Union is not the same everywhere.
-Sometimes reprehensible, sometimes tolerant, let's take a closer look at our European neighbors and their rules.
-The level of THC is what defines cannabis as an illicit or legal substance in the cannabis plant (cannabis sativa).
-In France, if the THC level exceeds 0.2%, the plant or product is considered illegal and therefore punishable.
+Legislation regarding THC levels varies across the European Union, as is also the case for CBD derivatives .
+Sometimes strict, sometimes lenient, let's take a closer look to better understand our European neighbors and their regulations.
+The THC level determines whether cannabis is a legal or illegal substance derived from the cannabis plant (Cannabis sativa).
+The legal THC limit in France is 0.3% ; above this threshold, the plant or product is considered illegal and therefore punishable.

 However, there are still many differences within the European Union, depending on whether you cross a border or not.
 Nine member states impose fines for possession of small quantities of drugs, while others impose prison sentences.